IUI<br />

 Controlled Ovarian Stimulation

-Controlled Ovarian Stimulation, or hyperstimulation, is a mix of medications designed to stimulate follicle development, resulting in greater egg production in women.
+Controlled Ovarian Stimulation, or hyperstimulation, is a mix of medications designed to stimulate follicle development, resulting in greater egg production.
 It’s frequently used as the first step of in vitro fertilization (IVF).

 ICSI